diabolical-ninja/VSCode-Setup/readme.md

 Basic script to help setup VS Code on a new system that runs bash.

-Assumes you've got VS Code [installed](https://code.visualstudio.com/download) and takes advantage of the [command line interface](https://code.visualstudio.com/docs/editor/command-line).
+Assumes you have VS Code [installed](https://code.visualstudio.com/download) and takes advantage of the [command line interface](https://code.visualstudio.com/docs/editor/command-line).

 ## Installation